 Later this year, the team plants to place three prototype coastal profiling floats in a triangular array in Monterey Bay.
 Every spring and summer, large algal blooms appear off the northern coast of the Bay, and the researchers expect that these floats will help identify the source of the nutrients that fuel these blooms.
 Both float designs will be deployed for a month or more.
 If needed, the scientists can collect them, recharge their batteries, and send them back out.

 The researchers hope that these floats can also be used to study low-oxygen “dead zones” – areas of the ocean where most marine life dies or leaves due to low-oxygen levels.
 Outside of coastal regions, the float could prove useful studying Arctic and freshwater systems.
-The large bladder will work well in these areas where lower salinity makes water less dense.
+The large bladder will work well in these areas with a large density gradient: fresh water at the surface from melting ice or coastal rivers and increasing density with depth.

-The floats currently carry instruments that measure oxygen, temperature, salinity, particles, sunlight, and populations of algae.
+The floats currently carry instruments that measure oxygen, pH, Nitrate, temperature, salinity, particles, sunlight, and populations of algae.
 The sensors can be swapped out according to the scientists’ needs.
 “Right now, the float is more like a pickup truck than, let’s say, a Ferrari,” said Johnson.
 As the researchers continue to refine the float design, he foresees both the floats and the instruments becoming more streamlined and compact.

 “With these instruments, maybe we're not exactly taking the pulse of the ocean, but what we are getting is better than nothing,” said Johnson.
 For the time being, these floats will provide scientists with enough data to get a read on the patient.